 Statins can lead to diabetes at an alarming rate.

-The reason you’ve been told to lower your cholesterol is to prevent heart disease, right?
+The reason you’ve been told to lower your cholesterol is to prevent heart disease.

 We know that heart disease is a killer.

-Conventional “wisdom” tells us to eat a low-fat diet, avoid saturated fat, and keep our cholesterol level low for our hearts.
+For heart health, conventional “wisdom” tells us to eat a low-fat diet, avoid saturated fat, and keep our cholesterol level low.

-Of all the people who are hospitalized for a heart attack, only 25% of them have high cholesterol.
+- Of all the people who are hospitalized for a heart attack, only 25% have high cholesterol levels.

 The Cholesterol-Heart Disease Myth

-Turns out there is no correlation between saturated fat consumption and heart disease.
+It turns out that there is no correlation between saturated fat consumption and heart disease.

-The National Institutes of Health reported that increasing fat intake to 50% of calories improved the nutritional status of study participants, and didn’t negatively affect heart disease risk factors.
-(17)
+One study found that increasing fat intake to 50% of total calories improved the nutritional status of study participants and did not negatively affect their heart disease risk factors.

-Considering how embedded in our culture the “fat causes heart disease” theory is, this is a stunning revelation!
+Considering how embedded the “fat causes heart disease” theory is in our culture, this is a stunning revelation!

-Notice that the country with the highest levels of cholesterol — Switzerland — has one of the lowest rates of heart disease.
+Notice that the country with the highest levels of cholesterol — Switzerland — has one of the lowest death rates from heart disease.

-The landmark Lyon Diet Heart Study followed 650 participants who were at extreme risk for heart attacks.
-(21)
+The landmark Lyon Diet Heart Study followed approximately 600 participants who were at extreme risk for heart attacks.

-They were overweight, sedentary, smoked, and had high cholesterol levels — the works.
+They were overweight, sedentary, smoked, and had high cholesterol levels.

 Half were put on a Mediterranean diet and half were put on what was called a “prudent” Western-type diet recommended by the American Heart Association.